 Common Injuries Caused by Water Park Ride Accidents

 Many people have been catastrophically injured or have tragically passed away due to accidents at water parks over the years.
-These incidents do not discriminate by age, gender, or physical fitness: anyone can become a victim if a given park fails to take the reasonable safety precautions.
+These incidents do not discriminate by age, gender, or physical fitness:

 - Back Injuries